-People like Bewley are too mind-numbingly stupid to realize that this is not only a demonstrably false postulation, but that it only serves to make him look like a damn fool by making such bold, sweeping statements about an enormous population of military personnel around the world, virtually all unknown to him.
-It is clear that Bewley was NOT speaking figuratively, and as such his is an egregious claim of absolute knowledge.
+It’s clear that Bewley was not speaking figuratively.
+The yutz made an egregious claim of absolute knowledge.
+People who vomit forth this tripe are too mind-numbingly stupid to realize that this is not only a demonstrably false declaration, but that it only serves to make them look like a bunch of kooks.
+Only a moron would make such a bold, sweeping statement about an enormous population of military personnel around the world, virtually all unknown to them.

 My dear Chaplain Bewley, please stop speaking for everyone else – or at least stop deluding yourself.
 The fact is, you are wrong.
 Very wrong.
 You’re not even a little right.
 Pay close attention, you flaming moron:

-But all that notwithstanding, what these people don’t see, and it beggars belief that they can’t, is that the statement alone actually weakens the validity of god-belief as well as the emotional stability of those who believe.
-The statement itself proves that weak, fearful people cling to god when the shit hits the fan.
+But all that notwithstanding, what these people don’t see, and it beggars belief that they can’t, is that the statement alone actually weakens the validity of god-belief.
+The statement itself proves rather nicely that weak, fearful people cling to god when the shit hits the fan.
 I dunno, but to me that’s not a glowing endorsement of faith but rather a concrete demonstration of the crutch that faith provides.